 The CCA President’s Prize recognizes excellence in student map design and production and is open to all post-secondary students who have completed and produced a cartographic project in the preceding school year.
-The President’s Prize Competition will consist of two prizes of $250, one for entries from college-level or CEGEP students, and one for entries from university-level students in the following category:
+The President’s Prize Award will consist of two prizes of $250, one for entries from college-level or CEGEP students, and one for entries from university-level students in the following category:

 - A thematic map on any subject.
 A thematic map is a map that is meant to communicate a specific single subject matter within a particular geographic area.
 They are often defined as special purpose maps and can be either quantitative or qualitative in nature.
 The International Cartographic Association (ICA) defines the thematic map this way: “A map designed to demonstrate particular features or concepts.
 In conventional use this term excludes topographic maps” (Dent 1999, 8).

 The cartographic project will consist of a single map.
 There are no restrictions on size but the project must have been completed and produced during the school year preceding the competition.
 Each entry must be accompanied by a clear and succinct statement of design objectives that will weigh heavily in the judges’ decision.

 Entries will be judged on the basis of creativity and overall effectiveness in communication as well as excellence in compilation, design, and layout.

 Entries for are invited from all Canadian post-secondary students.
 All entries should be accompanied by an official entry form.

 Student Mapping Competitions: Announcement and Entry Form